 - Make sure the electrologist uses the right technique.
 The practitioner should use needle electrolysis, which is the only permanent form of hair removal.
 Some places may advertise electrolysis but use electronic tweezers or photoepilators instead.
 These are not permanent hair removal procedures.

 - Use common sense.
 When you go to your consultation, look around.
 Does the place look clean?
 Do the workers look clean?
 Do they use disposable gloves or needles?
 Ask to meet the person who will be performing the electrolysis.
-Does he or she strike you as professional?
+Do they strike you as professional?
 If you are not comfortable with somebody, look for someone else to do the procedure.
 Personal comfort is essential to knowing you have made the right choice.